 2. BV is widespread but its prevalence varies widely.
-BV is the most common cause of vaginitis in women of childbearing age—an estimated 29 percent of women aged 14 to 49 and 50 percent of African American women in that age bracket have BV.
+BV is the most common cause of vaginitis in women of childbearing age—almost one in three women in the United States has BV.

 3. BV increases a woman's risk of delivering prematurely or delivering a baby with low birthweight.
 A National Institutes of Health study found that pregnant women with BV were more likely to deliver a baby with low birthweight than those without the infection.
 The most common cause of premature birth from BV is premature rupture of membranes.

 4. A woman with BV may be more likely to become infected with HIV, the sexually transmitted virus that causes AIDS (acquired immunodeficiency syndrome).
 Recent studies have shown a relationship between BV and HIV, so health officials now consider BV a risk factor for HIV acquisition, particularly in developing countries where BV is often untreated.